|<< Previous||Next >>|

 Switching to IR defeated the darkness and revealed her quarry, who seemed to be confused.
 Nene smiled nastily to herself.
 Play games with me, huh?
 Well, then, you witch, you lose.
 With a twitch of her finger in its gauntlet, she raised the power on the sonar jamming a notch, and watched the false-color image of her opponent flinch suddenly.
 Another twitch charged the sole electrode of her holdout knucklebomber.

 Then Nene threw herself at the woman, firing her jumpjets as she did.
 She struck her target low, at the waist, with all the power of her jets behind her fists.
-There was the familiar, if muted, crack of a discharging bomber, and the woman went flying a yelp of pain.
+There was the familiar, if muted, crack of a discharging bomber, and the woman went flying with a yelp of pain.
 The inky darkness flew with her, revealing itself to be a globe as it left Nene behind.
 Then it flickered and vanished, leaving behind its author, sprawled upon the sidewalk and apparently stunned, just shy of the gleaming grey marble of one of the Shogakukan buildings.

 With a little acrobatic tumble, Nene landed lightly on her feet and then launched herself once again, this time to drop down upon the stunned woman in black like a stooping hawk, one fist outstretched with all the combined mass and velocity of her hardsuit behind it.